📞 Call Now

 Salado Party Bus, Limo & Coach Bus Rental

 Salado is a charming historic village between Austin and Waco, known for art galleries, antique shops, and Salado Creek.
 Salado groups usually call us when the plan involves Salado to Austin, and they want one vehicle to keep everyone moving on the same timeline.
-One local planning detail that matters here: Salado is best explored on foot -- the village is compact and walkable along Main Street and Salado Creek
+One local planning detail that matters here: Park the bus once at Pace Park or the Stagecoach Inn lot and walk Main Street -- the entire downtown is roughly six blocks long

 55 miles50 min from Austin4,000+